vbekasov/cpp/README.md

 ## REWORKING CONCEPT

 FUN from main.c to .h class.
-It compiles.

 Make .so for python.

-Make Docker with cpp and python modules running on Jupyter Lab.
+Make Docker with cpp and python modules running Jupyter Lab in browser.

 Connect it to my https://www.pythonanywhere.com/ projeckt.